-Prior authorization requirements and Prior Authorization List can be found on the MHHP website under the Provider Resource Center.
+The Prior Authorization Requirements, Prior Authorization Code List, and Prior Authorization Forms can be found on the MHHP website under the Provider Resource Center.

 Medical Management Process

 The Medical Management staff, comprised of licensed providers and nurses, determines benefits according to the criteria for medical necessity set forth in the member's EOC/COC.
 These benefit determinations may be made prospectively, concurrently or retrospectively.
 The review criteria consider local, regional and national professionally acceptable standards for quality medical care in accordance with state or federal laws and regulations.